google-research/url-nlp/language_metadata/README.md

 We make this data available in the form of a .tsv file.

+**Note:** We are no longer making updates to this repository.
+Our new canonical source for language metadata is LinguaMeta (available [here](https://github.com/google-research/url-nlp/tree/main/linguameta)) which should be used instead.

 ## Change requests

 As our paper describes, gathering this information was a challenging process.
 We